 What are the risk factors?

-HIV: An infection of the Human Immunodeficiency Virus (HIV) increases the susceptibility to develop cervical cancer.
+HIV: An infection of the Human Immunodeficiency Virus (HIV) increases the susceptibility to developing cervical cancer.

 Other risk factors are